 🧠 Smartrr’s Bundle Builder: With our bundles, you can easily offer multiple sizes at different price points to help figure out which your customers prefer.

-Ultimately, product bundling is an excellent way to increase customer convenience and personalization, boost your AOV, strategically sell tougher inventory, and continue improving your brand with frequent customer feedback and data.
+Ultimately, product bundling is an excellent way to increase customer convenience and personalization, increase AOV, successfully achieve inventory-clearance sales and reduce dead stock, and continue improving your brand with frequent customer feedback and data.
 However you decide to implement bundling for your Shopify brand, Smartrr’s Bundle Builder is here to help.